Muhammad

 for ragging (i.e. bullying, hazing) the way we speak English, Muhsin, my Indian

 institutions.
-It’s said to also be in use in other countries in the Indian
+It’s also said to be in use in other countries in the Indian

 Cousin Brother/Sister